pdxiv/pdxiv.github.io/adventshark_reference.md

 ### Preconditions

-This part defines what type the action is.
+This part defines what type the action has.

 Preconditions declare the action type as one of the following types:
 - Verb-Noun